Faculty & Instructors

 Studying, time management and presentation skills

-Contact the library to learn about how we can provide workshops or resources for your courses and students on a wide range of academic skills, including
+Contact the library to learn about how Learning Services can provide workshops or resources for your courses and students on a wide range of academic skills, including

 - Presentation skills and poster design and delivery